aymen94/simple-Blockchain/README.md

 # How to Work BlockChain
 how to work blockchain, this is only example structure. :smiley:

+small tutorial with code to try to create your blockchain.
 I used typescript because is very easy to read/understand;

 ## Block.ts